caleb531/youversion-suggest-chrome/README.md

 the Bible via YouVersion, easily jumping to a particular chapter/verse, or searching by content keyword.

+## Disclaimer

+This extension is not compliant with the Terms of Service of YouVersion.
+Use at your own risk.

+This project is not affiliated with YouVersion, and all Bible content is copyright of the respective publishers.

 ## Features

 1. Search by name (e.g. "1 co 13 4-7")